Non-Tariff Barriers to Trade

 Publication of Technical Regulations

 Technical regulations are not centralized and are, therefore, managed by relevant government departments.
 These are published in the Malawi Government Gazette and form part of relevant acts.
-MBS serves as the World Trade Organization (WTO) Technical Barriers to Trade (TBT) National Enquiry Point (NEP).
-Any enquiry on what standards, technical regulations, or conformity assessment procedures are needed in a country where they want to send their products, the MBS, as a NEP, is there to obtain the relevant information in Malawi.
+MBS serves as the WTO Technical Barriers to Trade (TBT) National Enquiry Point (NEP).
+Any enquiry on what standards, technical regulations, or conformity assessment procedures are needed in a country where they want to send their products, the MBS, as a NEP, is available to obtain the relevant information in Malawi.
 MBS ensures manufacturers, importers, and exporters in Malawi get the latest information on standards, technical regulations, and conformity assessment procedures available in their target markets.

 Contact Information